spmrl/spmrl-website/content/sharedtask.rst

 ---------------------------------------

 =========================================   ======================
-Release of  training and development data   May 20
+Release of  training and development data   June 6
 Release of test data                        July 20
 Deadline for submission of test runs        August 1
 Submission and announcement of results      August 7